 “From the very beginning we wanted the podcast to feel like you were sitting down with friends to chat about architecture and home design.” shares Davis.
 “And if you happen to have a cocktail in your hand, even better.”

 Some of their podcast topics include home design, home improvement, kitchen and bathroom design, architecture, interior design, and more.
-They even have a social networking group for those in the Dallas, Texas area where you can meet up with like-minded individuals in the industry, helping people foster relationships and ultimately build valuable business connections.
+They even have a social networking group for those in the Dallas, Texas area where you can meet up with like-minded individuals in the industry.
+So, helping people foster relationships and ultimately build valuable business connections.

 7. The Urbanist